Collaborations

 Maelstrom Research

 NEAR primarily uses the open-source software Opal and MICA developed by Maelstrom Research, which provides the foundation for the interactive e-codebook.
-NEAR consults Maelstrom Research for documenting and cataloging metadata, as well as for the harmonization processes.
-Maelstrom Research also provides IT support for software development & updates, and analysis solutions.
+NEAR consults Maelstrom Research for documenting and cataloging metadata and for the harmonization processes.
+Maelstrom Research also provides IT support for software development and updates and analysis solutions.

 The Swedish National Database Service (SND)

-NEAR and SND have an ongoing collaboration with fruitful discussions on metadata dissemination and developmental plans for future directions.
+NEAR and SND collaborate on a regular basis, with fruitful discussions on metadata dissemination and developmental plans for future directions.
 NEAR metadata is available at SND (in DORIS).
-SND is an important part of the development of data documentation on a national level and NEAR is a member of the SND network.
+SND is an important part of the development of data documentation on a national level, and NEAR is a member of the SND network.

 National Academic Infrastructure for Supercomputing in Sweden (NAISS)

 NAISS (formerly SNIC) is a national research infrastructure that facilitates large-scale, high-performance computing resources, storage capacity, and advanced user support.
-NEAR OG has an ongoing discussion with NAISS, which provides resources for the secure handling of sensitive data to formalize regular support guidelines for data management and analysis.
+NEAR OG has an ongoing discussion with NAISS, which provides resources for securing sensitive data to formalize regular support guidelines for data management and analysis.

 Swedish University Computer Network (SUNET)

 SUNET is an infrastructure that fulfills IT service requirements at Swedish universities.
-SUNET provides IT solutions to secure data transfers between the local databases and the NEAR Central, as well as the NEAR Central and users.
-NEAR and SUNET have an ongoing discussion on further developing the online meta-data platform.
+It provides IT solutions to secure data transfers between the local databases and the NEAR Central, as well as between the NEAR Central and users.
+NEAR and SUNET are discussing further developing the online meta-data platform.